ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/zephyr/_index.md

 ---
-title: Run Zephyr RTOS on Arm Corstone-300
+title: Run the Zephyr RTOS on Arm Corstone-300

-description: Build Zephyr and run on Arm Corstone-300 Fixed Virtual Platform

-minutes_to_complete: 20
+minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers getting started with Zephyr RTOS.
+who_is_this_for: This is an introductory topic for software developers getting started with the Zephyr RTOS.

 learning_objectives:
-    - Build and run Zephyr applications on Corstone-300.
+    - Build and run Zephyr applications on the Corstone-300

 prerequisites:
     - Some familiarity with embedded C programming